Fastest MicroSD Card Speed Tests

 MicroSDHC and microSDXC refer to cards of the same physical size.
 That distinction refers to the filesystem on board and is also related to the storage capacity of the card.
 There’s more information on that above.

-General Recommendations When Buying and Using microSD Cards
+General Recommendations When Buying & Using microSD Cards

 • There are counterfeit memory cards out there.
 Buying from a reputable retailer helps minimize the risk of getting a fake.